Family Home Evening

-Family Home Evening (FHE) or Family Night, in the context of the Church of Jesus Christ of Latter-day Saints (LDS Church), refers to one evening per week, usually Monday, that families are encouraged to spend together in religious instruction, prayer and other activities.
-According to the LDS Church, the purpose of FHE is to help families strengthen bonds of love with each other as well as provide an atmosphere where parents can teach their children principles of the gospel.
+Family Home Evening (FHE), Home Evening, or Family Night, in the context of the Church of Jesus Christ of Latter-day Saints (LDS Church), refers to one evening per week, usually Monday or Sunday, that families are encouraged to spend together in religious instruction, prayer, and other activities.
+According to the LDS Church, the purpose of FHE is to help families strengthen bonds of love with one another, as well as provide an atmosphere where parents can teach their children principles of the gospel.

 For many Latter-day Saint families, Family Home Evening includes a game or fun activity, treats, and a short lesson.
 The responsibilities for each are often rotated among family members, so that even the youngest may be assisted in presenting a short lesson or devotional on a given topic.
 Parents often use this night as an opportunity to teach their children how to prepare talks and lessons, as well as how to conduct meetings.
 Family business for the week may be addressed and the family schedule also reviewed.